 Create Power List from a CSV file

-In the CoPilot > Power List page, you can import SFDC IDs or Emails addresses from a CSV file directly.
+In the Journey Orchestrator > Power List page, you can import SFDC IDs or Emails addresses from a CSV file directly.
 For this strategy, you must select Contact as the source object.
 For more information, see Create Power List from a CSV file.